icolsi47/icolsi47.github.io/index.md

 ### Abstract Submission

-Abstracts should be submitted via Microsoft CMT to ensure a transparent and constructive review process.
+Anonymized abstracts should be submitted to ensure a transparent and constructive review process.
 Detailed guidelines for submission will be available on the conference website.
 To ensure a fair opportunity to everyone, the conference will permit only one first-author submission per participant.
 Every paper that is accepted for oral or poster presentation would have to have a unique registered author.

 ### Membership of Linguistic Society of India (LSI)

 Membership of the Linguistic Society of India is mandatory for all paper presenters and authors.
 This includes participation in the pre-conference workshop as well.
-Visit www.lsi.org.in for further details.
+Visit the [Linguistic Society of India](https://www.lsi.org.in) for further details.

 ### Publication Opportunity